troglobit/mdnsd/README.md

-        -i IFACE  Announce services only on this interface, default: all -l LEVEL  Set log level: none, err, notice (default), info, debug -n        Run in foreground, do not detach from controlling terminal -p        Persistent mode, retry if the socket or interface is lost -s        Use syslog even if running in foreground -t TTL    Set TTL of mDNS packets, default: 1 (link-local only) -v        Show program version
+        -i IFACE  Announce services only on this interface, default: all -l LEVEL  Set log level: none, err, notice (default), info, debug -n        Run in foreground, do not detach from controlling terminal -s        Use syslog even if running in foreground -t TTL    Set TTL of mDNS packets, default: 1 (link-local only) -v        Show program version